Skip to main content

 When the Ornn team accepts a bid:

-1. The status changes to Accepted and accepted_at and accepted_gpu_count are recorded.
+1. The status changes to Accepted and accepted_at and accepted_node_count are recorded.

-2. The accepted bid is later promoted to a confirmed reservation.
-At that point the status becomes Reservation created and the reservation appears in your Portfolio under the Active or Upcoming view, with details at /portfolio/[reservationId], where you can configure access.
+3. The Ornn team follows up to sign the reservation agreement.
+Once the agreement is in place, a confirmed reservation is created and appears in My GPUs under the Active or Upcoming view, with details at /portfolio/[reservationId], where you can configure access.

 CLI equivalents

-Every action on this page maps to a Ornn Compute CLI command:
+Every action on this page maps to an Ornn Compute CLI command:

 Secondary market